 2. Sea Salt

 Sea salt is created by evaporating seawater with the sun’s heat.
 Therefore, ‘Solar salt’ or ‘Bay salt’ are familiar names to indicate sea salt.
-Sea salt production has been around for centuries (prehistoric times).
+Sea salt production has been around for thousands of years all over the world.

 People often use sea salt for seasoning, cooking, and preserving dishes.
 Another application of sea salt is for making cosmetic products like body scrubs or bathing salt.
 Sea salt is considered a healthy choice containing minerals like potassium, iron, and calcium.

 This type of salt has a better taste and texture than other ordinary salts.
 Depending on the local clays and algae, the taste and color of sea salt will vary.
 Like in India, the salt is black, while it has a pinkish-gray shade in Korea and France.

 Sea salt is a good source of sodium chloride, a compound that regulates the fluids in your body.
 However, excessive sodium consumption could harm your health, such as high blood pressure and stroke.
 This salt is more expensive than table salt because of its labor-intensive production.

 Open the cabinet in your kitchen, and you will properly find a table salt container.
 This is one of the most common salts used in households.
 Table salt has around 97% to 99% sodium chloride; other additives are also present in the salt depending on the source.

 Table salt is not suitable for savory cooking as the anti-caking agent will result in a metallic taste when you overuse it.
 You should use this salt for recipes that call for a small amount of salt, like baking recipes.

 The color of table salt ranges from white to tint blue and faint purple.
 The color represents the impurities of table salt (white is the cleanest type).
 Table salt is often a mined product from underground deposits.

 People often process the salt to eliminate minerals and keep the salt taste as pure as possible.